Joy Ladin: Early life, education, and identity

-Ladin was born in Rochester, NY to Lola and Irving Ladin.
+Ladin was born in Rochester, New York to Lola and Irving Ladin.
 Irving Ladin's family were labor organizers with connections to the International Ladies Garment Workers Union.
 Her parents, both coming from non-observant Jewish households, remained non-observant through Ladin's childhood.
 However, Ladin's mother encouraged Ladin to attend synagogue and Hebrew school to build a Jewish identity.
 Ladin has attributed her lack of a strong Jewish education to her connection to the religion and theology.

 Ladin has described intuiting her girlhood at a young age, viewing her assigned male identity as "false" as a child.
 At age eight, she began calling herself a "pacifist" in order to avoid combative play and athletics.

 At sixteen, Ladin went to Sarah Lawrence College, where she majored in creative writing and social science.
 After graduating in 1982, she moved to San Francisco with her wife, where she worked as a legal clerk.
-Ten years later, Ladin decided she wanted to pursue poetry full time, and attended to University of Massachusetts Amherst for her MFA.
+Ten years later, Ladin decided she wanted to pursue poetry full time, and attended the University of Massachusetts Amherst for her MFA.
 As a part of her stipend, she taught a course and found a love of teaching.
 After graduating in 1995, she went to Princeton University for her PhD in English literature.
 She graduated from Princeton in 2000.

 She received her Ph.D. from Princeton University in 2000, her MFA in creative writing from the University of Massachusetts Amherst in 1995 and her B.A. from Sarah Lawrence College in 1982.
 In 2007, Ladin received tenure at Yeshiva University, and thereafter announced her gender transition.
 In response, she was placed on paid leave for 18 months.
 With the aid of lawyers from Lambda Legal, Ladin returned to work at Yeshiva University in 2008.